-You may automatically get insurance when you join AustralianSuper.
+You may automatically get insurance after you join AustralianSuper.
 If not, you can apply anytime.
-Find out about the basic cover on page 6.
+Find out about basic cover on page 7.

 Not sure which division you're in?

 Log into your account and go to Insurance.
-The name of your division is under
+The name of your division is under Manage insurance.

-Manage insurance.